bibek22/blog/content/physics/laplace-equation.md

   <img src="/images/st-line-average.png" width='400'/>
    Take two points at equal distance on either side of any point $x$, the following relation holds:
   $$ \psi(x) = \frac{1}{2} \left[ \psi (x + d) + \psi (x - d) \right] $$
-  where, d is some distance.
-And above holds for all possible d.
+  where, d is any distance.

 2. The solution has no local maxima or minima and the global minima and maxima always lie on the end points i.e. on the boundary.